 Element Explanation the Ethernet address in the project is different from that used on the SMU can be, for example, that you copied a project from another user and you only changed the shadow impact scenario (you forgot to change the Ethernet address).
 This option allows you to correct (at the last minute) the Ethernet address of the SMU stored in the project while you are already connected to it for configuration purposes.
 Choose this option if you want to change the Ethernet address of the project.
 If the info icon is displayed here, then different IP addresses have been identified, and the new IP address has already been confirmed with Yes in the dialog.
-Project integrity OK In Shadow Manager 4 (SM4), you can create a project or a project component (e.g. light sensor) even if not all the required parameters are known in order to prepare the project as far as possible.
+Project integrity OK In Shadow Managar 4 (SM4), you can areate a project or a resiset Project integrity OK In Shadow Manager 4 (SM4), you can create a project or a project component (e.g. light sensor) even if not all the required parameters are known in order to prepare the project as far as possible.
 The following situations are conceivable: creating a new project without an IP address being assigned for the SMU adding a light sensor that is not yet connected to the hardware defining a WTG that refers to sensors that do not yet exist However, an incomplete project may not be transferred to the SMU (configured).
 In order to check the project for integrity, go to Project > Configuration / Partial Configuration and then click on Test Config.
 All incomplete references will be detected and clearly displayed to the user.
 Starting the configuration is only possible if there are no longer any unresolved items.
 Project saved If the project from which the SMU configuration is derived was changed but has not yet been saved, this must be remedied here at the latest.
-Counters assigned For a description of this condition, please refer to the Assign Counter sub window 169 section.
-Test Config.
+Counters assigned For a description of this condition, please refer to the Assign Counter sub window [17] section.
+Zame Test Config.
 Click on this button to test or retest the configuration.
 The results of the individual items will then be displayed on the left-hand edge of the window.
 Send Config.
 When all items are OK, click on this button to open the Configuration window.